GREEK LOVE IN MODERN GREAT BRITAIN

 Other pederastic travellers who described their liaisons with boys around this time included the aforementioned Douglas, whose adventures in Algeria, 1895 and misadventure in Paris, 1900 are recounted from the primary sources, and Frederick William Rolfe in his Venice Letters.
 The Austro-Scottish writer Norman Douglas was notable for love affairs with boys in several European countries that evolved into deep, life-long friendships, but ran into serious trouble in London in 1916.
 Later, there was the journalist Michael Davidson, who was briefly imprisoned for a liaison in London and lived in numerous countries in Europe, Africa and Asia from 1920 until he settled in Italy in 1958, the playwright Joe Orton, who stayed for the last time in Tangier in 1967, both frequently expressing disgust with the comparative sexual climate of Britain, the writer Angus Stewart, also in Tangier, and the teacher James Darling in three continents in the 1980s, his book about it, It’s Okay to Say Yes, being reviewed here.

 Despite the arm of the state growing longer and more intrusive with every passing decade, Greek love continued to be practised quietly.
+‘Dr. Bradford is obviously a lover of boys’.
+Early-20th-century reactions to the theme of boy love in the poetry of E. E. Bradford shows how remarkably tolerant the mainstream press could be of openly but tastefully expressed Greek love.
 Jack Robinson's autobiography of his childhood, Teardops on My Drum, (reviewed here), describes considerable pederastic activity in Liverpool in the early 1930s, without anyone encountering trouble.
 Similarly, in his memoir of his childhood in the 1920s, Cider with Rosie, often cited for its vivid portrayal of rural life in that era, Laurie Lee ended his list of the villagers' transgressions with the remark "and there were the usual friendships between men and boys who walked through the fields like lovers."
 This would have been unthinkable by the end of the century, when the merest friendship between a man and unrelated boy was likely to incite investigation.

 A vivid account of life in England in the same period from the point of view of a dedicated "lover of boys" is provided by the autobiography of the above-mentioned Davidson, of which the pertinent extracts are presented here in five articles: Lancing 1908-13, Early Sexual Experiences 1913-19, London and Oxford 1922-28, London 1936-37, and London 1941-46.
 Another evocative account of a liaison with two Cockney boys in 1937 was published in his Some Boys.